Surviving cEDH

 The surprise issue can be addressed with 30/15/5 minute warnings.
 The stalling issue is harder to solve, but even the EOR option we did use, of "finish the active turn and then it's a draw" still has strong stalling incentive, since it's often the case that a player taking the last turn of the game can try to combo off, so the player right before them in turn order would really rather not let them have that turn.
 This dynamic led to several heated debates from the players about exactly how long their extension was and exactly when time was called, since this was going to decide the game between a win and a draw.

 Another option that some TOs have been trying in Europe is to use an extra turns option, but cap those turns at 20 minutes, which an immediate draw if they can't finish the turns in time.
-I like this, though it's effectively just another way of implementing a 20 minute warning.
+I like this, though it's effectively just another way of implementing a 20 minute warning before a hard cutoff.

 The more complicated but theoretically best option is to use individual clocks for each player.